djdisodo/field-and-borrows-rfc/0000-field-and-borrows.md

 ## `borrows`
-`borrows` is a set of `field` to borrow can be declared using `borrows` keyword
+`borrows` is a set of `field` to borrow

+`borrows` visualises partial borrow

+it can be declared using `borrows` keyword

-`borrows` can have `public` visibility putting `borrows` in declaration of `borrows` will flatten it so` Foo::{ .. }` and `Foo::{ Foo::{ .. } }` is same
+`borrows` can have `public` visibility

+putting `borrows` in declaration of `borrows` will flatten it

+so` Foo::{ .. }` and `Foo::{ Foo::{ .. } }` is same
 ```rust
 pub borrows borrows1 = Foo::{